AraPatvakanian/AraPatvakanian.github.io/content/authors/admin/_index.md

 At the University of Pennsylvania, I serve in multiple leadership positions: I am the current chairman of the Economics Department Undergraduate Advisory Board, Co-President of Penn's Undergraduate Economics Society, Co-President of Penn's Armenian Students Association, and a Resident Advisor (RA) in Harrison College House.

 In my free time, I enjoy playing my guitar—which I have been playing for over 11 years—and listening to music.
 I also play the ukelele.
 I am currently learning French.
-Last, I love reading philosophy and political theory, and my favorite novel is *The Count of Monte-Cristo* by Alexander Dumas.
+Last, I love reading philosophy and political theory, and my favorite novel is *The Count of Monte Cristo* by Alexandre Dumas.
 {style="text-align: justify;"}